isItObservable/cilium-hubble/README.md

 ## Deployment Steps in GCP

-You will first need a Kubernetes cluster with 2 Nodes.
+You will first need a Kubernetes cluster with 4 Nodes.
-You can either deploy on Minikube or K3s or follow the instructions to create GKE cluster:
 ### 1.Create a Google Cloud Platform Project
 ```
 PROJECT_ID="<your-project-id>"